Danielle Frimer

 Synopsis

 FULL LENGTH: Tituba and Al, separated by 300 years, both live in some form of camouflage in the infamous city they’ve learned to call home: Salem, MA.
-But when external threats stir up old resentments and fears, and they both find themselves the scapegoats for a powerful white man’s misdeeds, they must uncover powers — and channels of communication — they never knew existed.
+But when external threats stir up old resentments and fears, and they both find themselves the scapegoats for powerful men's misdeeds, they must uncover powers — and channels of communication — they never knew existed.

 FULL LENGTH: Tituba and Al, separated by 300 years, both live in some form of camouflage in the infamous city they’ve learned to call home: Salem, MA.
-But when external threats stir up old resentments and fears, and they both find themselves the scapegoats for a powerful white man’s misdeeds, they must uncover powers — and channels of communication — they never knew existed.
+But when external threats stir up old resentments and fears, and they both find themselves the scapegoats for powerful men's misdeeds, they must uncover powers — and channels of communication — they never knew existed.

-"The Thin Veil" is a 21st-century response to Arthur Miller’s beloved and problematic “The Crucible,” and an attempt to give the story of the Salem Witch Trials back to the women—often marginalized, outspoken, or rebellious—at its center.
-It's about the necessity, and cost, of women and outsiders speaking the truth to power, in whatever way they can.
+"The Thin Veil" is a 21st-century response to Arthur Miller’s beloved “The Crucible,” and an attempt to give the story of the Salem Witch Trials back to the women—often marginalized, outspoken, or rebellious—at its center.